Classroom ResourcesSee area history through a whole new lens

 In this video students will learn about the innovative Jeaga and Jobe people living in South Florida thousands of years ago.
 A Lighthouse docent explains where ancient local people lived and how they created tools for everyday use out of natural resources found along the Loxahatchee River.
 This interactive video consists of nine research questions about the local people, artifacts they created, and how they lived.

-Complete an inquiry form and email it to the Program Director for access to private Virtual Field Trip and accompanying packet.
+Complete an inquiry form and email it to us for access to private Virtual Field Trip and accompanying packet.
 Videos are shared through Vimeo.

 3/16/20: School Tour Field Trips are Suspended Until Further Notice

 Onsite ADA Accessible Restroom Facilities

 There are four restrooms in the museum building.
 They are located in the museum gallery and gift shop.
 THERE ARE NO RESTROOMS BY THE LIGHTHOUSE.
 Please use the restroom before going on the tour to the lighthouse.